AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/t-installing-the-viewers.md

 ---
-description: Instructions for installing the Scene7 Viewers API.
+description: Instructions for installing the Dynamic Media Viewers API.
-seo-description: Instructions for installing the Scene7 Viewers API.
+seo-description: Instructions for installing the Dynamic Media Viewers API.
 seo-title: Installing multiple viewers on the same server
 solution: Experience Manager
 title: Installing multiple viewers on the same server